minio/mc/CONTRIBUTING.md

 * If you have additional dependencies for ``mc``, ``mc`` manages its depedencies using [govendor](https://github.com/kardianos/govendor)
     - Run `go get foo/bar`
     - Edit your code to import foo/bar
+    - Run `make pkg-add PKG=foo/bar` from top-level folder

+* If you have dependencies which needs to be removed from ``mc``
+    - Edit your code to not import foo/bar
-    - Run `govendor add foo/bar` from top-level folder
+    - Run `make pkg-remove PKG=foo/bar` from top-level folder

 * When you're ready to create a pull request, be sure to:
     - Have test cases for the new code.
 If you have questions about how to do it, please ask in your pull request.